ElMassimo/js_from_routes/README.md

 Rails route definitions, allowing you to save development effort and focus on the things that matter.

-Check out [this pull request](https://github.com/ElMassimo/pingcrm-vite/pull/2) to get a sense of how flexible it can be.
+Since you are in full control of the code, it can be used in very diverse scenarios.

 ### Why? 🤔

-Path helpers in Rails are useful, and make it easier to build urls, avoiding typos and mistakes.
+Path helpers in Rails make it easy to build urls, while avoiding typos and mistakes.

 With this library, it's possible the enjoy the same benefits in JS:

 - No need to manually specify the URL, preventing mistakes and saving development time.
-- If an action is renamed or removed, the helper ceases to exist, which causes an error that is easier to detect than a 404.
+- If an action is renamed or removed, the helper ceases to exist.
-- We can embed the the HTTP verb in the helper.
-Changing the verb in the route causes the JS code to be regenerated, no need to update the consumer!
+- The HTTP verb becomes an implementation detail, changing it in the route just works.

 Read more about it in the [blog announcement](https://maximomussini.com/posts/js-from-routes/).